-FIRE RISK ASSESSMENT ACTION PLAN for Bowery Building 83 Upper Richmond Rd, London, SW15 2FU It is considered that the following recommendations should be implemented in order to reduce fire risk to, or maintain it at, a tolerable level No: Section Ref: Action Priority Photographs Target Action Date Date Action Taken 1 3.3 The occupancy profile of the residents within the block is unknown.
+It is considered that the following recommendations should be implemented in order to reduce fire risk to, or maintain it at, a tolerable level

+No: Sec ection ef: Action Priority Photographs Target Action Date Date Action Taken 1 3 3.3 The occupancy profile of the residents within the block is unknown.
 It is no longer deemed to be acceptable to assume that all residents are capable of self-evacuation.
 The responsible person should engage with residents to ascertain that all are capable of self-evacuation from the premises should the need arise.
 Where residents are identified as not able to self-evacuate a Person Centred fire risk assessment should be undertaken.
-Guidance found within the Fire Safety In Specialised Housing guide may be of assistance to carry this out. В 03/12/2023 00:00:00
+Guidance found within the Fire Safety In Specialised Housing guide may be of assistance to carry this out. В 25/12/2023 00:00:00

-2 13.2c Within the riser area at first floor level building materials were being stored.
-The building materials should be removed. В 03/12/2023 00:00:00 3 18.1a The door sets to the flats appeared to be fire rated and incorporate intumescent strips, smoke seals and self-closers.
+2 18.1a The door sets to the flats appeared to be fire rated and incorporate intumescent strips, smoke seals, self-closers and letterboxes that appeared to be of the intumescent type.
 A2D should provide confirmation that the doors and door sets have been appropriately fitted, tested and certified to include product information, dates of fitment, competence of fitters, maintenance information, expected lifespan and correct installation.
-All fire doors to the flat entrances, corridors and under stair electric cupboard including their closers should be routinely checked and inspected by a suitably qualified professional and residents should be made aware of the importance of a working self-closer on their flat entrance door. В 03/12/2023 00:00:00 4 18.1a The door sets to the common parts appeared to be fire rated and incorporate intumescent strips and smoke seals and self-closers.
-A2D should provide confirmation that the doors and door sets have been appropriately fitted, tested and certified to include product information, dates of fitment, competence of fitters, maintenance information, expected lifespan and correct installation. В 03/12/2023 00:00:00 5 18.1b There are external cladding panels, which in the absence of any information to the contrary, are presumed to be neither a non-combustible or limited combustibility classification and are therefore considered to provide fire spread in the event of a fire.
-The associated risk however is not considered to need immediate, short term or medium term remediation and not considered reasonably practicable (disproportionate risk) to retrospectively upgrade to current standards.
-The removal of the panels should however be a consideration and replaced at the time of the next external refurbishment. В 03/12/2023 00:00:00
+All fire doors to the flat entrances, corridors and under stair electric cupboard including their closers should be routinely checked and inspected by a suitably qualified professional and residents should be made aware of the importance of a working self-closer on their flat entrance door. В = 25/12/2023 00:00:00 3 18.1a The door sets to the common parts appeared to be fire rated and incorporate intumescent strips and smoke seals and self-closers.
+Some of the doors are provided with hold open devices.
+A2D should provide confirmation that the doors and door sets have been appropriately fitted, tested and certified to include product information, dates of fitment, competence of fitters, maintenance information, expected lifespan and correct installation. В 25/12/2023 00:00:00 4 18.1d The doors to risers/meter cupboards appeared to be fire rated and incorporate intumescent strips and smoke seals and self-closers.
+A2D should provide confirmation that the doors and door sets have been appropriately fitted, tested and certified to include product information, dates of fitment, competence of fitters, maintenance information, expected lifespan and correct installation. В 25/12/2023 00:00:00 5 18.1d No intumescent collars were noted where to the visible sections of pipework at ground floor level where the communal waste store area. В 25/12/2023 00:00:00